perak/kitchen-site/files/api_reference.md

 type | string | Component type name. template | string | Built-in html and js template file name (without extension) contained in kitchen templates directory. custom\_template | string | Custom html and js template filename (without extension).
-Path is relative to input JSON file. imports | array of string | list of modules to import.
+Path is relative to input JSON file. html | string | Custom HTML code (for "blaze" applications only - ignored if "react" is used) js | string | Custom JS code (for "blaze" applications only - ignored if "react" is used) jsx | string | Custom JSX code (for "react" applications only - ignored if "blaze" is used) gasoline | <a href="#gasoline">gasoline</a> | Input for gasoline-turbo (generates both blaze and react from the same input) use\_gasoline | bool | If set to true, generator will ignore HTML, JS and JSX members, and will use gasoline-turbo to build template(s) imports | array of string | list of modules to import.
 Example: `import {X} from "Y";` ("react" applications only) class | string | CSS class name to be added to component title | string | Component title